Helping practices to be their best.

 It may also be shared with other healthcare professionals involved in your care and other persons involved in your care.

 Generally, this will only happen in ways you would reasonably expect or otherwise with your consent.
 For example, Better Medical may disclose your personal information to your GP or to a medical specialist involved in your care; to a hospital or aged care facility if you are referred for respite or higher levels of care; or to other healthcare professionals who are involved in your care such as nurses, occupational therapists, pharmacists, physiotherapists, podiatrists, dentists and the ambulance service.

-- To assist in locating a missing person;
+- assisting in locating a missing person;

-- For the purpose of a confidential dispute resolution process;
+- for the purpose of a confidential dispute resolution process;

 Contractors and other service providers